aghorler/lightweight-dnsmasq-blocklist/README.md

 This is an **intentionally small** list of advertising and analytic domains for blocking in custom router firmware, such as DD-WRT and Tomato.
 The list is in DNSMasq configuration format.

-The intention of this list is to block common advertising and analytics domains without overwhelming comsumer routers with lists containing 5000+ lines.
+The intention of this list is to block common advertising and analytics domains without overwhelming consumer routers with lists containing 5000+ lines.

 ### Installation